wuyilingwei/edgesonic/docs/DEPLOY_BY_AGENT.md

    account's Cloudflare zone, or explicitly "none" to fall back to `<worker-name>.<account>.workers.dev`.
 Do not try to enumerate zones yourself — `wrangler` has no zone-listing command; just ask.
+4. **Whether to configure the optional Cloudflare API token now** (`CF_API_TOKEN` + the R2 presign key pair, step 3.5).
+This unlocks the in-app Cloudflare integration (cron management, analytics panel) and R2 presigned direct streaming (advanced redirect / bandwidth optimization) — but every base feature (streaming, library management, tag editing, ...) works fully without it, and setting it up means extra manual clicking in the Cloudflare dashboard.
+   "No, skip it for now" is a completely valid answer — it can be added later per `SECRETS.md`.

-Hold onto the three answers — they're used throughout step 3.
+Hold onto all four answers — they're used throughout step 3.

 ## 3. Download the precompiled release and deploy